Code-Institute-Submissions/Ms3-project-3/README.md

 ### Frameworks, Libraries & Programs Used

 * Materialize:
-    * Bootstrap was used to assist with the responsiveness and styling of the website.
+    * Materialize was used to assist with the responsiveness and styling of the website.
 * Photoshop:
     * Photoshop was used to create the picture on the devices.
 * Google Fonts: